Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example11/README.md

 * HttpEntity<>, ResponseEntity<> - allows to return full response body along with headers, ResponseEntity also allows to specify HttpStatus code
 * HttpHeaders - returns only http headers without body
 * String - to return the logical name of view, used when rendering response. view will be resolved using ViewResolver.
 Used with @ModelAttribute or Model to set the attributes in the view
+* View - returns the instance of view like JSTLView, ThymeLeafView etc. Used with @ModelAttribute, Model for mapping of attributes to the view